 Cilantro is able to cross the blood-brain barrier, helping to remove toxins from the brain and support brain health.

 Cilantro is a love it or hate it herb.
-If you’re camp “hate it”, it could because you have heavy metals in your body that are oxidizing (corroding) rapidly.
+If you’re camp “hate it”, it could be because you have heavy metals in your body that are oxidizing (corroding) rapidly.

 Cilantro Essential Oil Benefits